robertorcosta/azure-docs.pt-br/articles/security-center/security-center-faq.md

 ---
 title: Perguntas frequentes sobre a Central de Segurança do Azure | Microsoft Docs
-description: Encontre respostas para perguntas frequentes sobre a Central de Segurança do Azure.
+description: Essas perguntas FREQUENTEs respondem a perguntas sobre a central de segurança do Azure, um produto que ajuda você a prevenir, detectar e responder a ameaças.
 services: security-center
 documentationcenter: na
 author: memildin